Highway Occupancy Permits (HOP Permits)

-A Department of Transportation Survey and Traffic Impact Study (TIS) are completed and then Highway Occupancy Plans are done based on the work being proposed.
+A Department of Transportation Survey and Traffic Impact Study (TIS) is completed, and then Highway Occupancy Plans are done based on the work being proposed.
 The Plans could require stormwater management design, paving specifications, road profiles, road cross-sections, standard notes and details, pavement marking plans, construction plans, signalization plans.

 D.L.
 Howell has over 12 years of experience working with various Departments of Transportation, securing HOPs throughout the area for various projects.